skijit/notes/programming/kubernetes.md

   - The kubernetes master then realizes this configuration

 ## Core Concepts

+### Cluster Basics
+- Kubernetes cluster includes 2 things:
+  - Master: manages the cluster...
+    - scaling
+    - scheduling
+    - allocating processes to nodes
+    - updating
+  - Nodes: workers
+    - Runs containers (aka node processes)
+    - Each has a Kubelet, which is an agent for managing the node and communicating back to the cluster master.
+- Cluster should have a minimum of 3 nodes
+- Kubernetes API:
+  - hosted on master
+  - node - master communication
+  - end user (kubectl) - cluster communication

 ### Kubernetes Control Plane
 - Refers to all the kubernetes-related processes running in your cluster (i.e. hosting-oriented processes, not your application)